-Required Information.
+Required Transmittal Information.
 The financial policies listed below specify the contextual information that is to accompany the rate transmittal.
-WTD has prepared a technical memo with the required information that provides detailed information on the revenues, expenditures, debt service, operations, and capital programs that inform the rate.
+WTD has prepared a technical memo (Attachment 4) with the required information that provides information on the revenues, expenditures, debt service, operations, and capital programs that inform the rate.
 Additionally, as required by Motion 16434, beginning with the 2025 sewer rate forecast, the technical memorandum submitted with the annual sewer rate needs to identify the cost of activities WTD has undertaken and plans to undertake to address contaminants.

-FP-16: The executive shall prepare and submit to the council a report in support of the proposed monthly sewer rates for the next year, including the following information:
+Financial Policy-1612: The executive shall prepare and submit to the council a report in support of the proposed monthly sewer rates for the next year, including the following information: